samrosean/GTF_Symbiosis/README.md

 # GTF_Symbiosis
-Package designed for constructing transcriptomes from multiple iso-seq read GTF files and comparing GTF files
+Package designed for constructing transcriptomes from multiple iso-seq read GTF files and for comparing GTF files